a1302z/OktoberfestFoodDataset/README.md

 ![Distribution](images/stats.png)

 ## Benchmark
 For training object detection models we've been using [tensorflow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 We trained several different approaches and got best results for an Single Shot Detector (SSD) with Feature Pyramid Networks (FPN).
-Our evaluation metric was the AUC score on a test set of 86 images.
+Our evaluation metric was the AUC score (as our goal was to count we used IoU=0) on a test set of 86 images.

 Approach | Backbone model | AUC score
  --- | --- | ---